-A hugely important part of this swap is the use of the adapters plates.
+A hugely important part of this swap is the use of the adapter plates.
 I originally installed these plates with the supplied gasket on the bottom of the plate mated to the cylinder head.
 That created a problem later when installing the ford intake gaskets on top of the plates.
 I ended up removing the paper gaskets and buying another set of Ford intake gaskets. *More problems encountered and described later*.

 When I go to reinstall all of the spark plugs, some serious bad luck happens.
 One of the spark plugs would not get tight and just ripped the threads right out of the head.
 Luckily, I knew how to repair blown out plugs on 2 valve engines.
 A slight delay, but fixed right up.

 A small problem I ran into was that I ordered a 3 valve 5.4L dipstick and tube.
 The 3 valve is set up differently and the bolt doesn't line up with the hole and the tube doesn't fit well through the exhaust manifolds.
 I got it to fit OK with some finesse.
 In hindsight, I should have ordered a 2 valve dipstick tube but I was worried that the tube length would be different effecting measurable amount.
 I also decided not to mess with EGR so I plugged up the tube coming off the manifold and cut the tube off the EGR valve so that I could temporary still mount the valve to the intake plenum to stop the vacuum leak.